solidi/writing/writing-ideas.md

 1. The Zen of Motorcycling and Programming
     1. "Grip it and rip it"
     1. "Knees in the breeze"
+1. What is an Engineering Manager Anyway?
+    1. Managers enable pockets of time"

 ## Completed